tahsin-maria/BAAP-OF-ALL-DSA-SERIES/Assignment_04/Assignment_04.md

 ## **Problem No : 08**

-## **Problem Name : Find the sum of the series upto n terms.\nWrite a program to calculate the sum of series up to n term.
-For example, if n =5\nthe series will become 2 + 22 + 222 + 2222 + 22222 = 24690.
-Take the user input\nand then calculate.
-And the output style should match which is given in the\nExample.
-Input: 5\nOutput: Sum of above series is: 24690**
+## **Problem Name : Find the sum of the series upto n terms.
+Write a program to calculate the sum of series up to n term.
+For example, if n =5 the series will become 2 + 22 + 222 + 2222 + 22222 = 24690.
+Take the user input and then calculate.
+And the output style should match which is given in the Example.
+Input: 5 Output: Sum of above series is: 24690**

 ----------